 3:40 PANEL: Implementing Advanced AI Technologies in the Enterprise

 Machine learning is currently viewed as a single tool.
 However, ML is not a static environment.
 Researchers have already developed advanced technology to evolve ML to process larger amounts of data even faster.
-Some developers for example are examining
+Some developers for example are

+of applications.
 This panel of AI and data science researchers is pushing the bleeding edge of emerging technology and identifying the future of ML.